Major update 13th January 2022

 They have their good points and their human weaknesses.”

-I don’t believe that those early stories were passed only by word of mouth, because by looking at Genesis we see something very interesting.
+I don’t believe that those early stories were passed only by word of mouth because in Genesis we see something very interesting.
 It states:

 This is the written account of Adam’s line…”